 For serious students and teachers.
 For students with prior Iyengar or Viniyoga or Vinyasa or Kundalini training who are strong in their practice and are confident in their inversions and backbends.
 Formal pranayama and philosophy is taught as is meditation and chanting.

 These classes are for students who are stiff, recovering from health issues, or have a particular limitation, or who would prefer a slower paced, less rigorous class.
 May be joined at anytime.

-For students new to Iyengar yoga.
-Introduces foundational poses.
-Appropriate for those returning to or starting a yoga practice, or for those who have done other kinds of yoga but who have not studied Iyengar methodology.
+For students new to Yoga or Iyengar Yoga.
+The asanas (poses) are focused on in their purpose and alignment and value to Yoga overall, teaches basic body mechanics and introduces the idea of connecting the mind to the body.
+This class appropriate for those returning to or starting a yoga practice, or for those who have done other kinds of yoga but who have not studied Iyengar methodology.

-This back class has many names and is for people looking to support back health, care and comfort, but not in acute pain.
+This class has many names and is for people looking to support their health through the practice of Yoga.
 Classical asanas are taught with support and are modified to suit each individual.
 Standing poses, forward bends, twists, and beginning backbends are taught along with resting asanas all supported to give relief from pain and understanding of extension and how to move from the hips and shoulders.